Corbynism Is Over As Britain Rejects Radical Left-Wing Fever Dream

 The Labour leader limped to the party’s most pathetic defeat since 1935 after publishing arguably the most socialist party platform in British history.

-Former Labour leader Michael Foot’s radical manifesto of 1983 was once labelled “the longest suicide note in history” but his Labour party secured more parliamentary seats against Margaret Thatcher’s Conservative party than Corbyn managed this week.
+Former Labour leader Michael Foot’s radical manifesto of 1983 was once labeled “the longest suicide note in history,” but his Labour party secured more parliamentary seats against Margaret Thatcher’s Conservative party than Corbyn managed this week.

 Foot’s defeat lead to a brutal battle for the soul of Labour that was eventually won by the moderate wing of the party, who chased out the most hardened left-wing members in a decade-long dispute that culminated in the election of Tony Blair as leader in 1994.